 How to Fix It

 Inspect your filter first.
-If you haven’t replaced it within the last three months and can’t see light through it, we recommend replacing it.
-If that doesn’t fix the smell, contact Point Heating & Cooling at 715-504-0533.
+If you haven’t put in a new one within the last three months and can’t see light through it, you should replace it.
+If that doesn’t fix the smell, call Point Heating & Cooling at 715-504-0533.

 5. Air Conditioner Smells Like Burning Plastic